bookofproofs/bookofproofs.github.io/_sources/history/19th-century/le-paige.md

 * After submitting his doctoral thesis Quelques applications de la théorie des formes algébriques à la géométrie Ⓣ(Some applications of the theory of algebraic geometry shapes), Le Paige was given an oral examination and graduated on 28 July 1875.
 * After graduation, he was appointed as a lecturer at the University of Liège on 10 October 1876.
 * It is a clear indication of his remarkable productivity that nine of his papers were published in 1876 and ten were published in the following year.
-* Some of these papers were on topics he had worked on before he settled on geometry as his main interest, for example there are papers on continued fractions, differential equations, the difference calculus, and Bernoulli numbers.
 * Beginning in the year he was appointed to the University, he taught courses on 'Elements of the theory of determinants', which is not surprising since this was Catalan's speciality, and he also taught a 'Higher analysis' course.
 * He was appointed as an extraordinary professor at the University of Liège in 1882, promoted to full professor three years later, and remained there for the whole of his career, retiring in 1922.
 * He was Director of the Institute Astrophysique de Cointe-Sclession, annexed to the University of Liège, from 1897 to 1922.